Frequently Asked Questions on Mental Health Parity

-The Connecticut Insurance Department wants to remind consumers about Connecticut’s laws on mental health parity as well as the federal mental health parity laws, including the recent Wellstone –Domenici amendments to federal law.
-As background, Connecticut has had mental health parity insurance laws in effect for specified individual and group health insurance policies since 2000.
+The Connecticut Insurance Department wants to provide consumers with information about Connecticut’s insurance laws on mental health parity as well as the applicable federal laws including the Affordable Care Act (ACA) federal health care reform legislation and the Paul Wellstone Mental Health Parity and Addiction Equity Act of 2008 (MHPAEA).
+Connecticut has had mental health parity insurance laws in effect for specified individual and group health insurance policies since 2000.

 Below are questions and answers that the Department hopes will help consumers to better understand their rights to mental health benefits under health plans.

-- What types of health insurance policies and plans are required to provide mental health benefits?
+What types of health insurance policies and plans are required to provide mental health benefits under Connecticut’s insurance laws and the ACA?

-Connecticut’s mental health laws expand on the federal protections and extend protections to a wider range of plans including individual health policies and fully insured Connecticut group health insurance policies of all sizes (small and large employers).
+Connecticut’s mental health laws extend protections to Connecticut individual health insurance policies and fully insured Connecticut group health insurance policies of all sizes (small and large employers).
 Policies providing coverage for hospital expense coverage, medical-surgical expense coverage, and major medical expense coverage, as well as HMO hospital and medical coverage agreements, that are issued in Connecticut, must include these important safeguards.

 Plans subject to Connecticut laws must contain two primary requirements: